Nxzxmi/Freaky-Ascendant-FA/pull_request_template.md

 <!-- check boxes for faster reviewing of your PR
 replace the space in the brackets with X to place a checkmark-->

-- [ ] changes were tested and behave as intended
+- [ ] changes were tested before posting
 - [ ] file structure, naming, and formatting follow project conventions

 **Changelog**